japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 | executedPlan
 a| [[executedPlan]] Optimized <<SparkPlan.md#, physical query plan>> that is in the final optimized "shape" and therefore ready for execution, i.e. the <<sparkPlan, physical sparkPlan>> with <<prepareForExecution, physical preparation rules applied>>.

-NOTE: Amongst the physical optimization rules that `executedPlan` phase triggers is the <<spark-sql-CollapseCodegenStages.md#, CollapseCodegenStages>> physical preparation rule that collapses physical operators that support code generation together as a spark-sql-SparkPlan-WholeStageCodegenExec.md[WholeStageCodegenExec] operator.
+NOTE: Amongst the physical optimization rules that `executedPlan` phase triggers is the [CollapseCodegenStages](physical-optimizations/CollapseCodegenStages.md) physical preparation rule that collapses physical operators that support code generation together as a spark-sql-SparkPlan-WholeStageCodegenExec.md[WholeStageCodegenExec] operator.

 [NOTE]
 ====